RotherOSS/doc-otobo-installation/content/migration-from-otrs.rst

 First of all, we need a dump of the needed OTRS database tables.
 Then we need to perform a couple of transformations:

-    - convert the character set to *utf8mb4*
+    - convert the character set to ``utf8mb4``
     - rename a couple of tables
     - shorten some table columns

-After the transfomation we can overwrite the tables in the OTOBO schema with the transformed data from OTRS.
+After the transformation we can overwrite the tables in the OTOBO schema with the transformed data from OTRS.
 Effectively we need not a single dump file, but several SQL scripts.

 When ``mysqldump`` is installed and a connection to the OTRS database is possible, you can create the database dump directly on the Docker host.
-This case is supported by the script *bin/backup.pl*.
+This case is supported by the script ``bin/backup.pl``.

 .. warning::